BeccaHyland/mentor_match_api/README.md

 ## Known Issues
-Integration with OAuth and JWT is forthcoming.
+Integration with OAuth and JWT is in development.

 ## Running Tests
-Run `rspec spec` from the CLI to run all tests.
+Run `rspec` from the CLI to run all tests.
-Run `rspec` then the filepath of the
+Run `rspec` then the filepath of the test you wish to run.

 ## How to Contribute
 Drop a line to the creators, or add a Pull Request on GitHub.